ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/prerequisite.md

 **This section only applies to applications aiming to be deployed to Live-1.**

-In Live-1, the Cloud Platform team introduced _Pod Security Policies_, to tighten the security on this production cluster.
+In Live-1, the Cloud Platform team introduced [Pod Security Policies][psp], to tighten the security on this production cluster.
 Two policies have been applied to the cluster, _restricted_ and _privileged_.